PawanYadav1996/PawanYadav1996/README.md

-- 👋 Hi, I’m @PawanYadav1996
+- 👋 Hi, I’m @PawanYadav1996 working as an angular, react, and remotion UX designer.
-- 👀 I’m interested helping other angular developers.
+- 👀 I’m interested in helping other angular developers.
 - 🌱 I’m currently learning ...Next.js
 - 📫 How to reach me ...